magento/magento2-page-builder/docs/create-basic-content-type/step-4-add-form.md

 ### fieldset

-Page Builder requires fields to be grouped within named `<fieldset>`s.
+Page Builder requires fields to be grouped within named `<fieldset>` elements.
 Fieldsets provide your fields with a basic grouping mechanism and an optional label.
 You can define as many fieldsets as you want.

 | Attribute   | Description                                                  |
 | ----------- | ------------------------------------------------------------ |